 The BWH Residency Program in Primary Care and Population Medicine has several features in its structure and curricula that make it distinctive:

 Inpatient rotations occur at Brigham and Women’s Hospital (BWH), Faulkner Hospital (FH), and West Roxbury/Veterans Affairs Medical Center (WRVAMC); during inpatient rotations no distinctions exist between residents in our program and other residents in internal medicine at the Brigham.
-Ambulatory training in primary care is based at Harvard Vanguard Medical Associates (HVMA).
-Subspecialty training occurs primarily at HVMA and BWH, with electives at other institutions devised to meet residents’ individualized learning agenda.
+Ambulatory training in primary care is based Atrius Health.
+Subspecialty training occurs primarily at Atrius Health and BWH, with electives at other institutions devised to meet residents’ individualized learning agenda.

-Each resident manages his or her own primary care practice, partnered with a superb clinician-educator at one of HVMA’s health centers in the metropolitan Boston area.
+Each resident manages his or her own primary care practice, partnered with a superb clinician-educator at one of Atrius Health’s health centers in the metropolitan Boston area.
 This one-on-one relationship between each resident and his or her clinical preceptor is a unique feature of this residency.
 Each resident practices side-by-side with his or her preceptor during the entire three years of residency, gaining valuable insight into longitudinal care and practice management.
-Sessions with BWH and HVMA subspecialists are integrated into the outpatient rotations so that all graduates are exposed to the full spectrum of outpatient management and learn advanced techniques in the care of complex patients.
-Throughout residency, the diverse patient population within HVMA provides residents with a full range of clinical training opportunities in a highly developed practice setting.
+Sessions with BWH and Atrius Health subspecialists are integrated into the outpatient rotations so that all graduates are exposed to the full spectrum of outpatient management and learn advanced techniques in the care of complex patients.
+Throughout residency, the diverse patient population within Atrius Health provides residents with a full range of clinical training opportunities in a highly developed practice setting.